What makes one fire starter better than another for survival?

-Also bear in mind that you might not be the only one using your fire starter.
-Unless you want to be stuck with all the fire duties, then having an easy-to-use lighter is just smart.
+Also, remember that you might not be the only one using your fire starter.
+Unless you want to be stuck with all the fire duties, having an easy-to-use lighter is just smart.

 2. How Much Tinder Will You Bring?

-Most spark-based fire starters will only work if you have really good tinder.
+Most spark-based fire starters will only work if you have excellent tinder.
 There’s only so much tinder you can bring with you in your fire kit.
-Yes, you can find or make tinder but this takes time.
+Yes, you can find or make tinder, but this takes time.

-For this reason, I personally think Bic lighters are the best survival fire starter; the strong flame means you’ll be able to get a fire going even if you only have sub-par tinder.
+For this reason, I think BIC lighters are the best survival fire starter; the strong flame means you’ll be able to get a fire going even if you only have sub-par tinder.

 3. Consider Cold Weather and Gloves

-If you live somewhere cold or will be using your fire starter in cold weather (which you should plan for, since this is a survival fire starter after all!), then it should be glove-friendly.
-Choose one which has a sparkwheel which is easy to rotate or nice big handles on the pieces.
+If you live somewhere cold or use your fire starter in cold weather (which you should plan for since this is a survival fire starter, after all!), it should be glove-friendly.
+Choose one with a spark wheel that is easy to rotate or nice big handles on the pieces.

 Read more cold-weather survival tips here